netinvent/ofunctions/README.md

 ```

 Multiple executions of a functions are permitted as long as they're called with different arguments.
-The `@no_flood` decorator can be setup to prevent **any** multiple function execution in a given timespan, regarless of it's arguments:
+The `@no_flood` decorator can be setup to prevent **any** multiple function execution in a given timespan, regardless of it's arguments:

 ```
 @no_flood(5, multiple_instances_diff_args=False)